 Social media in China isn’t the same as the rest of the world.
-Due to China’s online firewall, social media sites that we are used to like Facebook and Twitter don’t work there.
-This has lead to the creation of unique Chinese social media sites instead.
-Chinese social media marketing is an effective digital marketing strategy that a lot of businesses have not tapped into yet.
-By promoting your product or services on Chinese sites like Weibo and WeChat, you are able to target a whole new online audience: 911 million and counting.
-That’s a lot of potential customers that you’re otherwise missing out on.
+Due to China’s online firewall, social media sites that we are used to, like Facebook and Twitter, don’t work there.
+It has lead to the creation of unique Chinese social media sites instead.
+Chinese social media marketing is an effective digital marketing strategy that many businesses have not tapped into yet.
+By promoting your product or services on Chinese sites like Weibo and WeChat, you can target a whole new online audience: 911 million and counting.
+That’s a lot of potential customers that you’re otherwise missing out.

 Here at Digital Marketing World, we offer a range of marketing strategies, including Chinese Social Media Marketing.
 In this post, we discuss the most popular social media sites in China and tell you how to use them effectively.